WeiqiWu2025/FreeCollision/README.md

 Developed by Weiqi Wu et al. (weiqiwu@ustc.edu.cn), Copyright © 2025 Weiqi Wu et al.

+# Code Structure

+The code is implemented in a modular manner: the WiFi transmitter first generates excitation signals, which propagate through the transmitter-to-tag channel to the tag.
+The tag modulates the incident excitation signal, and the modulated signal then propagates through the tag-to-receiver channel to the receiver.
+The receiver decodes each tag’s data according to the corresponding system design.

+# Packet Structure

 # License

 This project is for academic and research use only.
 Commercial use is prohibited.